GJSteyn/Corewar/README.md

 ---

 # The Assembler
-This is the program that will compile your champions and translate them from the language you will write them in (assembly language) into “Byte-code”.Bytecode is a machine code, which will be directly interpreted by the virtual machine.
+The Assember will allow you to write programs destined to fight.
+It will need to understand the assembly language, and generate binary programs that can be interpreted by the virtual machine.

 #### Following are the special flags we have added to our "asm".
 ```